 - The racing rules of SSC, and where applicable, the ISU, will be used.
-Exceptions to the rules are noted in this 2017-2018 BC Competition Format Bulletin. - Should a skater need to retire from competition due to illness or injury, the coach must obtain approval (in writing) from the Chief Referee.
+Exceptions to the rules are noted in this 2018-2019 BC Competition Format Bulletin. - Should a skater need to retire from competition due to illness or injury, the coach must complete and sign a written withdrawal sheet, signed by the Chief Referee.
 Notification must then be given to the Recorder and to the event Tech Rep, in writing.
 Points will be retained once approved by the ADC.
-If a skater retires for any reason without notification and approval by the ADC, then that skater's points will be forfeited and no credit will be received for that competition. - Starting procedure: the horn start will be used at BCST.
+If a skater retires for any reason without notification and approval by the ADC, then that skater's points will be forfeited and no credit will be received for that competition.